 In accordance with the Nebraska State Statue, #173 NAC 7, the Omaha Public Schools is required to conduct non-diagnostic health screenings to all students enrolled in grades Early Childhood - 4th, 7th, and 10th.
 The purpose of screening is to identify any possible health concerns needing further evaluation or assistance.
-Parents/ guardians are to be notified of the screening result if the student is found to need further evaluation, as determined by the qualified screener.
-The cost of the evaluation, by a health care provider, is the responsibility of the parent or A health record is on file for each student in the health office and student health information is entered electronically in Infinite Campus.
-Parents/guardians are asked to update their child's health information by reporting to the nurse any changes in health status, newly received immunizations (including booster), and other pertinent information necessary to keep students safe, healthy and ready to learn at school.
+Parents/guardians are to be notified of the screening result if the student is found to need further evaluation, as determined by the qualified screener.
+The cost of the evaluation, by a health care provider, is the responsibility of the parent or guardian of the student.